An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 Trinity School requires students in Kindergarten through Sixth Grade to wear uniforms.
 Uniforms are optional for Early Learners and Pre-K students.
 All students are required to wear non-marking athletic shoes daily.
 Trinity's uniform vendor is Lands' End.
 Visit the online Lands' End Uniform Store to order clothing and review a listing of approved items.
 Trinity's Lands' End Preferred School Number is 900071762.
 A link to the Lands’ End online store can also be found on the School Uniforms tile in MyTrinity.

-Children in Early Learners and Pre-K classes should be dressed according to the following guidelines.
-Please understand that young children at Trinity may get messy and dirty.
+Early Learners and Pre-K students should be dressed according to the following guidelines with the understanding that young children at Trinity may get messy and dirty.

 • School clothes need to fit.
 They should be roomy enough so that they do not inhibit gross motor movement in P.E., on the playground, and in music.